37th Infantry Brigade Combat Team (United States): Afghanistan 2011 - 2012

 Headquarters, 37th IBCT was deployed to RC-North in support of Operation Enduring Freedom in January 2012.
 Located primarily at Camp Mike Spann, the Soldiers of the Brigade Headquarters could be found in seven different locations across northern Afghanistan.
 While primarily supporting brigade operations with mission command, they also provided RC-North with robust intelligence, communications, logistical and maintenance support.
 In addition to these functions, they also provided all of the life support for Camp Mike Spann, which hosts more than 1,300 multinational soldiers and civilians.
 The mayor cell provided the contracting, movement control and accountability of millions of dollars in food, fuel, water and other services that support the camp.
 Headquarters Base Defense Operations Cell managed all of the security for Camp Spann, including a 1,780-man-hour weekly guard force and multiple entry control points.
 Headquarters was also responsible for range control operations for all of International Security Assistance Forces on Camp Spann.
 They ran eight international live-fire weapons training events involving 163 soldiers from seven countries that resulted in 126 qualifications or awards without incident or injury.
 Its range control team facilitated hundreds of ranges conducted by ISAF units to include U.S. Navy explosive ordnance disposal, German, Croatian, Norwegian and Swedish mentor-liaison teams, U.S. Special Forces and many others.

 During the 37th's deployment, three soldiers of the 1st Battalion, 148th Infantry Regiment were killed 4 April 2012 (CPT Nick Rozanski, MSG Shawn Hannon, and MSG Jeffery Rieck).

 The brigade returned home in October 2012.

 Members from the 126 Cav regiment were sent to RC-South and station in Tahkteh Pol alongside ANP and tasked with carrying out joint security operations in the area spanning from Spin Buldak in the south to Kandahar Air field north of Tahkteh Pol.
-As well as maning a checkpoint along highway A75 approximately 30 miles south of The Ahmad Shah baba Airport.
+As well as manning a checkpoint along highway A75 approximately 30 miles south of The Ahmad Shah baba Airport.